commercelayer/commercelayer-docs-api/resources/sku_options/README.md

 ---
-description: The sku option object and its fields
+description: The SKU option object and its fields
 ---

 # Sku options